Best Travel Drones in 2020 | In-Depth Backpackers Review

 Best affordable travel drone for cinematic footage

 The DJI Spark is the best bang for your buck if you are looking to get cinematic footage at a reasonably affordable price for a drone.
 The fact that it can be controlled with only your phone and is easily stored makes it for a top low-budget travel drone that includes stable footage with a built-in gimbal.
 Although the footage is only 1080p, that is still full HD and unless you are going to be doing post-production video editing that requires a lot of zooming in, then 1080p is perfect for what you need.
-Check out our video near the bottom of this article to see how well the footage comes out if the 1080p HD footage is good for what you’re looking for!
+Check out our video here to see unedited DJI Spark footage and see if it's the kind of quality you're looking for.
+We also got a ton of great drone footage with the spark during our Namibia adventures.

 Phone-only control option